faroshq/cert-manager/README.md

 <a href="https://artifacthub.io/packages/search?repo=cert-manager"><img alt="Artifact Hub" src="https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/cert-manager" /></a>
 </p>

+# Important

+This is minimal fork for CertManager to support multi-tennant clusters.
+It is not intended to be used in production.
+It is based on KCP projects.

 # cert-manager

 cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.